TYPOworx-GmbH/FlexSlider/README.md

 To keep up to date with how FlexSlider's development roadmap looks, please see our [development roadmap](https://github.com/woocommerce/FlexSlider/wiki/Roadmap).

 ## Updates

+** Version 2.7.2-1 **
+Authored by info@typoworx.com
+- Refactoring Less into ./less
+- Refactoring providing Scss into flexslider.scss and ./scss

 ** Version 2.7.2 **